OCA/field-service/fieldservice_sale/readme/CONFIGURE.rst

 * Go to Sales > Catalog > Products
 * Create or select a product
 * Set the Product Type to 'Service' under General Information tab
-* Set the Field Service Policy to 'Per Sale Order Line'
+* Set the Field Service Tracking to 'One FSM Order per Sale Order Line'
 * Under Invoicing tab, set the Field Service Tracking option
 * Select the FSM Order Template that will be used for creating FSM Orders when a Sale Order is confirmed with this product